Alexander explained his theories in The Timeless Way of Building

 Still, I’m not alone with business patterns.
 Linda Rising, Daniel May and others produced Patterns for Building a Beautiful Company.
 Others have worked in specific business domains, for example, Cecilia Haskins has produce a set of patterns for conference production.

 Sometimes people don’t get it, or they ignore Pattern thinking and just look for “simple” patterns.
-That’s why I don’t consider Adrian Slywotzky book Profit Patterns to have anything to do with Patterns.
-(A fuller discussion of this book is on my website.)
+That’s why I don’t consider Adrian Slywotzky book Profit Patterns

 From time to time I find others who have had the same thoughts as me, namely, Business Strategy is crying out for Patterns.
 Richard Veryard has had some thoughts online for a while - although I don’t think he has updated this recently.